lemoshu/MTCL/README.md

 # MTCL-HepaticVesselSeg2D
 - Pytorch implementation for our Mean-Teacher-Assisted Confident Learning (MTCL) for hepatic vessel segmentation.
 - Related paper was early accepted by MICCAI 2021!
-- We are still working on the extended version of this paper, and will re-organize the codes to release after that.
+- We are still working on the extended version of this paper, and will re-organize the codes after that.

 ____
 ## Abstract